 1.Utkarsh Gupta, Rank 78, CSE 2016 – the strategy

 For sociology optional exam he took coaching and was interested in the subject.
 He understood the concepts well.
 He didn’t follow any standard books.
-He majorly studied from NICE IAS test series and sought help from Upendra sir.
 According to him, it should be a balanced approach apart from studying, one should also hang out with friends and have fun., rather than only studying

 2.Chandra Mohan Garg ( rank 25/CSE-2015) sociology